reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

 - `path_versions`:
   A JSON file containing all versions of the dataset in chronological order and their corresponding record IDs.
-  This file is updated by the `rr-sync-zenodo` script.
+  This file is updated by the `stepup sync-zenodo` script.
   You should not need to modify it unless you created or discarded new records manually through the Zenodo web interface.
   It is recommended to commit this file to the Git history.